MathisRosenhauer/libaec/README.md

 ### Decoding data ranges

 The Libaec library has functionality that allows individual data areas to be decoded without having to decode the entire file.
 This allows efficient access to the data.

 This is possible because AEC-encoded data consists of independent blocks.
 It is, therefore, possible to decode individual blocks if their offsets are known.
+If the preprocessor requires reference samples, then decoding can commence only at blocks containing a reference sample.
 The Libaec library can capture the offsets when encoding or decoding the data and make them available to the user.

 The following example shows how to obtain the offsets.